Pythonian/fakernaija/docs/source/index.rst

 Meta
 ----

-This section provides information about the project itself:
+This section provides information about the project:

-- :doc:`changelog`: Think of this as our `Before and After` story — see what has changed.
+- :doc:`changelog`: See what has been added or removed over time.
 - :doc:`support`: No need to shout `Epp me!` — we've got your back.
 - :doc:`credits`: We believe in giving `Kudos` where it's due — because who no like better thing?
 - :doc:`license`: Just like free Wi-Fi, our ``MIT License`` makes it available for everyone to enjoy.